Updated March 31, 2026

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- Arkansas businesses with 3 or more employees are required to carry workers' compensation; sole proprietors and partners are listed as exemptions in the state data.
+- Arkansas businesses with 3 or more employees are required to carry workers' compensation; sole proprietors and partners are listed as exemptions.

 - Commercial auto minimum liability in Arkansas is $25,000/$50,000/$25,000 for any firm that needs vehicle coverage for business travel or site visits.

-- Arkansas businesses are noted as needing proof of general liability coverage for most commercial leases, so a certificate may be requested before move-in or renewal.
+- Arkansas businesses are often asked for proof of general liability coverage for commercial leases, so a certificate may be requested before move-in or renewal.

 - Coverage decisions are regulated through the Arkansas Insurance Department, so policy forms, endorsements, and filings should be reviewed with the carrier or agent for Arkansas compliance.

-- Arkansas firms should confirm professional liability, general liability, and cyber liability terms separately because the state data does not indicate that one policy automatically satisfies all needs.
+- Arkansas firms should confirm professional liability, general liability, and cyber liability terms separately because one policy may not satisfy every need.

 - If your architecture practice grows beyond a solo operation, verify whether payroll, lease, and vehicle arrangements change the coverage mix you need for quoting and renewal.